 All spam messages have an "intent" – to get a user to reply to an email, to visit a website or to call a phone number.
 Intent analysis involves researching email addresses, web links and phone numbers embedded in email messages to determine whether they are associated with legitimate entities.
 Frequently, Intent Analysis is the defense layer that catches phishing attacks.
 The Barracuda Email Security Service applies various forms of Intent Analysis to both inbound and outbound mail, including real-time and multi-level intent (or 'content') analysis.
 Multi-level, or content intent, is the process of identifying URLs in an email message body that redirect to known spam or malware sites.

-Enable or disable intent on the INBOUND SETTINGS > Anti-spam/Anti-virus page.
+Enable or disable intent on the INBOUND SETTINGS > Anti-Phishing page.

 Advanced Spam Detection